Preflight Request Optimization & Caching Strategies

 Why do preflight requests still occur despite Access-Control-Max-Age being set?

-Browsers enforce strict TTL caps, credential state changes invalidate cached preflights, and Vary: Origin mismatches force revalidation.
+Browsers enforce strict TTL caps (Chrome: 600s, Firefox: 86400s), credential state changes invalidate cached preflights, and Vary: Origin mismatches force revalidation.
 Verify browser-specific limits and ensure consistent header emission.

 Can CDNs safely cache CORS preflight responses?